 What we had with that cheese plate is the perfect example of both happening at the same time.
 It was a Barbera d’Asti from Renato Ratti, which enhanced the cheese and crackers and the sound of our girls playing, and was — in turn — enhanced by the colorless week we had experienced.

 As I sniffed and sipped this wine, I could feel my feverish thoughts slowing down.
 It occurred to me that, of the world’s many wines, Barbera is The Old Friend.
 It’s so full of character and personality, yet so familiar, too.
-Every time you have a glass, it is like you pick up where you left off from last time.
-You want to spend more time with it.
+Every time I have a glass, it is like I pick up where I left off from last time.

 And the Renato Ratti was a particularly excellent Barbera d’Asti.
 It had the kind of sensory largesse one would require in such a moment.
 After seven days in a sterile hospital wing, scraping together whatever meals we could while watching too much television and sleeping on a thin mattress on the floor, drinking a wine of amplified beauty felt like an act of restoration.
 Let’s paint over these last few days in garnet.